akhilsaini/angular-get-started/README.md

 * Module -> Group of component.
 Usually for a feature
 * src/app.module.ts -> Main module(app module) initializer
 * NgModule -> Decorator which let us declare all the dependencies and component of our application without the need to it on a per-component basis
 * Component -> Reusable piece of UI,usually depicted by the custom tag, AppComponent : Root component
+* ng generate interface person -> To define the interface like thing.
+Shorthand is : ng g i person
+* ng generate component --inline-template people-list -> Generate the component with inline template.
+Short hand is : ng g c -it people-list

 # Chapter 2 : Services and Dependency Injection